Learning Context-Adaptive Task Constraints for Robotic Manipulation: EXPERIMENTAL RESULTS

 A summary of all recorded contexts and the context variables can be found in Table~\ref{tab:contexts}.

-The experiments are conducted on a stationary dual-arm robot consisting of two KUKA iiwa lightweight arms\footnote{\url{https://www.kuka.com/en-us/products/robotics-systems/industrial-robots/lbr-iiwa}}, each equipped with an Robotiq 3-finger gripper\footnote{\url{https://robotiq.com/products/3-finger-adaptive-robot-gripper}}.
+The experiments are conducted on a stationary dual-arm robot consisting of two KUKA iiwa lightweight arms\footnote{https://www.kuka.com/en-us/products/robotics-systems/industrial-robots/lbr-iiwa}, each equipped with an Robotiq 3-finger gripper\footnote{https://robotiq.com/products/3-finger-adaptive-robot-gripper}.
 We select the base frame of the robot (denoted as \emph{Base}), as well as the end-effector frames of the two arms (denoted as \emph{Left EE} and \emph{Right EE}) as task frames.
 The resulting task constraints will be denoted as \emph{Base}-\emph{Left EE}, \emph{Base}-\emph{Right EE} and \emph{Left EE}-\emph{Right EE} in the following.
 Since we have three 6-dimensional Cartesian constraints, we get $L=18$ pose and $L=18$ twist variables, respectively.
 For each context, we perform $D=10$ experiments (with varying start pose).
 The recorded trajectories are re-sampled to contain $S=200$ samples each.